peschuster/PropertyTranslator/README.md

 ### How to enable PropertyTranslator

-You can *enable* PropertyTranslator by adding the `ProperyVisitor` to your EntityFramework ObjectSets (of course it works not only with EntityFramework but with any LINQ provider):
+You can *enable* PropertyTranslator by adding the `PropertyVisitor` to your EntityFramework ObjectSets (of course it works not only with EntityFramework but with any LINQ provider):

     using QueryInterceptor;
     using PropertyTranslator;